abhilash4384/cars-ts-express-app/README.md

 pnpm i
 ```

-- starting project in devlopment mode
+- starting project in devlopment mode, before starting the app make sure the mongodb server is running on 27017(In case of any other port you can specify the port in .env file)

 ```bash
 pnpm start